markcampanelli/pvfit/README.md

 ```terminal
 build html
 ```
-and the root of the generated documentation is at `docs/_build/html/pvfit.html`.
+and the root of the generated documentation (uncommitted) is at `docs/_build/html/pvfit.html`.

 ### Dependencies